 If there is a sidecar available for your phone model, you will see the option to add it.
 When chosen, the additional button selectors will be visible.
 If you have more than 1 sidecar attached to your phone, clicking on the arrows at the bottom will allow you to configure your 2nd and 3rd sidecars.

-In the resource tab of the admin portal, click on the MAC address of a phone that's already in the OnSIP admin portal and the item will expand.
-Click on modify in the line details section.
+In the "Resources" tab of the admin portal, click on the MAC address of a phone that's already in the OnSIP admin portal and the item will expand.
+Click on "modify" in the line details section.
 You should then see something like the image below.

 Once set, reboot the phone for the changes to take effect.

-When BLF users phones are ringing, the button will flash.
+When BLF users' phones are ringing, the buttons will flash.
 When the BLF user is on the phone, there will be a solid light next to the user.
-The BLF buttons can also be used as a speed dial to the user by pressing them.
+The "BLF" buttons can also be used as a speed dial to the user by pressing them.

 There are only two reasons to delete a phone: